scmh001/react-hooks-phase-2-project/README.md

-# Drink Galore
+# Drinks Galore

-### One stop shop for all beverage information.
+### A Dynamic Drinks Glossary
-Drinks galore is simple website for beverage lovers.
-Find and get information on your favorite beverages or track your daily liquid intake.
+Drinks galore is a dynamic drinks glossary for beverage lovers.
+Find your favorite beverages and explore new drink options with Drinks Galore.

 ## Deliverables / User Stories
 > As a user I can:
-* View drink top 5 drinks of several categories
+* View the top 5 drinks of several categories
-* Like / clap to "upvote".
+* Add "cheers" to "upvote" drinks
-* Form to add drinks.
+* Add drinks with a Drink Input Form

 ## Stretch Deliverables
 > As a user I can:
-* Liquid Type / Volume Tracker.
+* Liquid Type / Volume Tracker
-* Graphing type / volume.
+* Graphing type / volume
-* Expand search specifics.
+* Expand search specifics
-* Filter by least amount of upvotes to greatest vice versa.
+* Filter by least amount of upvotes to greatest vice versa
 * Clickable button to show instructions
-* Show Ingredients with button "show ingredients".
+* Show ingredients with button "Show Ingredients"
-* Soundscape per drink category.
+* Soundscape per drink category

 ## Project Database:
 <img src="planning/assets/images/dbsh.PNG" />